-- Accidental release or theft of private information — both electronic and paper
+- Accidental release or theft of private information, both paper and electronic, including:

-- Lost revenue if your computer data is damaged or destroyed, disrupting normal business operation
+- Lost revenue if your computer data is damaged or destroyed

 - Defense against allegations of privacy regulation violations